bloominstituteoftechnology/web-sprint-challenge-adding-data-persistence/README.md

     - Each task must include `project_name` and `project_description`
     - Example of response body: `[{"task_id":1,"task_description":"baz","task_notes":null,"task_completed":false,"project_name:"bar","project_description":null}]`

+**Notes:**

+- You are welcome to create additional files for middlewares etc, but **do not move or rename existing files** or folders.
+- Do not make changes to your `package.json` except to add extra dependencies and scripts.
-In your solution, it is essential that you follow best practices and produce clean and professional results.
-Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your work.
-It is better to submit a challenge that meets MVP than one that attempts too much and does not.
+- In your solution, it is essential that you follow best practices and produce clean and professional results.
+- Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your work.
+- It is better to submit a challenge that meets MVP than one that attempts too much and does not.

 ### Stretch Goals